nqpz/kantinen2012/README.md

 Then run `nix-shell` to enter an environment with Inform 7 tooling present.
 This is useful for when developing the game.

-Here, run `make test.ulx` to build a test build, or `make release.ulx` to build a release build, both in the [Glulx format](https://www.eblong.com/zarf/glulx/).
+Here, run `make bin/test.ulx` to build a test build, or `make bin/release.ulx` to build a release build, both in the [Glulx format](https://www.eblong.com/zarf/glulx/).

-Run `inform7-run test.ulx`, or just `make test`, to run the test build.
+Run `inform7-run bin/test.ulx`, or just `make test`, to run the test build.
 Run `inform7-run release.ulx` to run the release build.
 (The test build has additional helper commands such as [`SHOWME`](https://ganelson.github.io/inform-website/book/WI_2_7.html).)